Xiao Yao San for Happiness

 Chinese Herbal Medicine in Context: Your Liver

 In order to understand how and under what conditions Emotional Balance could be effective for these various symptoms, it’s important to understand a little about the underlying “pathology” it is designed to treat.
-As mentioned above, “Qi constraint” is one of central underlying conditions and it directly affects the liver, not the anatomical organ but the Chinese medicine understanding of this organ.
-Historically, doctors of Chinese medicine have been less interested the structural foundations of the body, then in its functional operations and its resonances with the world we live in.
+As mentioned above, “Qi constraint” is one of the central underlying conditions and it directly affects the liver, not the anatomical organ, but the Chinese medicine understanding of this organ.
+Historically, doctors of Chinese medicine have been less interested in the structural foundations of the body than in its functional operations and its resonances with the world we live in.

-What makes Emotional Balance such an intriguing formula is that it doesn’t just address the problem of Qi constraint, but also its pathological consequences as well.
+What makes Emotional Balance a unique formula in Traditional Chinese Medicine is its traditional use not only to support the healthy flow of Qi, but also to address the broader pattern of discomforts believed to arise from Qi stagnation.
 One of the most commonly seen outcomes of Qi constraint in the liver is that over time it will depress appetite and digestion.

 Many readers may know this condition well: in moments of considerable stress, we tend to lose our appetites.
 In the technical terms of Chinese herbal medicine, liver Qi constraint causes a deficiency of "spleen Qi".
 Quite unlike the anatomical organ, "the spleen" in Chinese medicine is the center of the digestion, absorbing and transporting nutrients and liquids.
 It is associated with the color yellow, traditionally the color of the emperor, and like the emperor who is at the center of the cosmos, the spleen is imagined to be at the center of the body and its processes.